40 Ideas for Your Summer Bucket List

 Organize camp schedules with an online sign up.
 SAMPLE

-2. Plan an Outdoor Movie Night - Borrow a video projector to show a family-friendly movie on the side of your house.
+- Plan an Outdoor Movie Night - Borrow a video projector to show a family-friendly movie in your yard or a community space.
 Invite friends and neighbors to join in the fun.
 Genius Tip: Plan a neighborhood potluck with an online sign up.

-3. Go to a Summer Festival - Festivals featuring music, art and other themes will be happening all summer long.
+- Go to a Summer Festival - Check out festivals featuring music, art and other themes happening all summer long.
 Choose one that interests your family and make a day of it.
 If it's a craft festival, give the kids a little spending money.

 Checking items off your family's bucket list will create some lasting memories that are sure to make this a fun summer tradition.